 Amelia felt the darkness creep into her body, that same black plague that infected her after Millie’s funeral.
 She’d been only six.
-This is what she’d feared in coming to the park, despite all her senses screaming at her to run the other way when the faux phone activated.
+This is what she’d feared in coming to the park, despite all her senses screaming at her to run the other way when the device activated.
 She couldn’t revisit that pain again, not yet, not now.

 And yet, now, she could actually do something about it.

 Amelia studied the cluster of kids around the jungle gym and spotted two girls who looked to be about five.
 One, a child with a head full of loose blonde curls, trailed after a slightly taller boy with the same mop of hair.
 The other, a girl with short, glossy black pigtails and a bright pink jacket, sat digging around in the drying mud with a stick.
 At this distance, Amelia couldn’t determine which one was Elizabeth.
-She’d have to get much closer to distinguish them with the device, and a stranger creeping around their kids with a camera phone wouldn’t go over well with the parents.
+She’d have to get much closer to distinguish them with the device, and a stranger creeping around their kids with a supposed camera phone wouldn’t go over well with the parents.

 And did it matter anyway?
-If the device could pick out which child in the bunch had less than a year to live, then it would certainly send any gifted years straight to that child.
+If Morty could pick out which child in the bunch had less than a year to live, then it would certainly send any gifted years straight to that child.
 That was all Amelia needed to know.
 She pressed the seven button, moved her finger to the call button, and—

 “Lizzie?
 Are you alright, honey?”

 Amelia’s head snapped up.
 The girl with the black pigtails was coughing; a dry, rough hacking that shook her entire upper body.
 A young woman swooped in behind her and lifted the girl into her arms.
 “Oh, sweetie, are you okay?
 Here, drink some water.”

 Amelia removed her finger from the green call button.
 Something Cue said popped into her head when the girl began coughing, something about illness.

 If they’re sick, they’ll likely stay sick.